Learn How to Dive

 Who can learn to dive?

 Practically anyone can learn to dive, but there are a few basic health requirements.
+After all, if recreational scuba diving is a great adventure, is also sporty.
 For instance, if you suffer from asthma, you will need to consult a doctor beforehand, although the condition need not be a barrier.
 Scuba diving is not a strenuous sport, but you may encounter situations that require you to be reasonably fit – lifting yourself out of the water onto a boat, for example.
 Scuba diving when pregnant is not advisable, but it is possible to pick up the dive theory and basic snorkeling skills during pregnancy, and continue with the full dive training after your child is born.
 There are special junior diving courses for those under 15 years old who wish to learn to dive, and advancing years are not necessarily a barrier to learning either, given a fair level of fitness and approval from a doctor.
 Many disabled people also enjoy the sport of scuba diving, and dive training programs have been adapted to embrace a range of disabilities.

 Where to learn to dive?

 You can learn how to dive everywhere around the world.
 However, there is always more comfortable and fun to take lessons in scuba diving while on holiday in tropical destinations where the water is warmer with a rich marine life.
 There are a different diving organizations with whom you can learn to dive.
 Other divers may recommend the one they learned with – which is not a bad start – but investigate all the dive training agencies, since each offers a different approach to tuition.